Fatal Car Accidents in San Diego: What Families Must Know

 • Employers: In cases where the at-fault driver was on the job at the time of the accident.

 A thorough investigation is essential to determine liability.
-Your attorney will collect evidence such as police reports, witness statements, and accident reconstruction analyses to establish fault.
+Your attorney will collect evidence such as police reports, witness statements, and accident reconstruction analyses to prove negligence in a wrongful death case.

 2. Wrongful Death Claims